-America’s Racial Contract Is Killing Us
+The Coronavirus Was an Emergency Until Trump Found Out Who Was Dying

 But Barnhill’s leniency is selective—as The Appeal’s Josie Duffy Rice notes, Barnhill attempted to prosecute Olivia Pearson, a black woman, for helping another black voter use an electronic voting machine.
 A crime does not occur when white men stalk and kill a black stranger.
 A crime does occur when black people vote.

 The underlying assumptions of white innocence and black guilt are all part of what the philosopher Charles Mills calls the “racial contract.”
 If the social contract is the implicit agreement among members of a society to follow the rules—for example, acting lawfully, adhering to the results of elections, and contesting the agreed-upon rules by nonviolent means—then the racial contract is a codicil rendered in invisible ink, one stating that the rules as written do not apply to nonwhite people in the same way.
 The Declaration of Independence states that all men are created equal; the racial contract limits this to white men with property.
-The law says murder is illegal; the racial contract says it’s fine for white people to chase and murder black people if they have decided those black people scare them.
+The law says murder is illegal; the racial contract says it’s fine for white people to chase and murder black people if they have decided that those black people scare them.
 “The terms of the Racial Contract,” Mills wrote, “mean that nonwhite subpersonhood is enshrined simultaneously with white personhood.”

 The racial contract is not partisan—it guides staunch conservatives and sensitive liberals alike—but it works most effectively when it remains imperceptible to its beneficiaries.
 As long as it is invisible, members of society can proceed as though the provisions of the social contract apply equally to everyone.
 But when an injustice pushes the racial contract into the open, it forces people to choose whether to embrace, contest, or deny its existence.
 Video evidence of unjustified shootings of black people is so jarring in part because it exposes the terms of the racial contract so vividly.
 But as the process in the Arbery case shows, the racial contract most often operates unnoticed, relying on Americans to have an implicit understanding of who is bound by the rules, and who is exempt from them.

-Note: *Correction: An earlier version of this piece misdescribed a study showing disproportionately black counties were responsible for over half of coronavirus cases in the United States by describing those counties as “majority black.”
-We regret the error.